jhars/Skillz-SDK/README.md

 System callbacks are handled by the `AppDelegate` class.

-## Skillz Integration Steps
+## Skillz Integration

+This project is setup to work with the latest version of the Skillz iOS SDK, which can be found at https://skillz.com/developer/downloads.

+Once the SDK is downloaded, the Skillz embedded framework will need to be added to the project.
+For additional SDK installation details refer to the [Skillz documentation](https://developers.skillz.com/developer/docs/install_framework_ios)

+### Integration Steps

 * A main menu was added to the game, providing a single button to load the Skillz UI.
 * The code that starts the background music was moved to start up as soon as the app loads, so that the music isn't started multiple times.
 * The Skillz framework was brought in, and the various integation steps were followed (setting linker flags, adding a Run script build phase, etc).
 * A bridging header was added ("CookieCrunchAdventure/CookieCrunchAdventure-Bridging-Header.h") to allow the project to use the SDK.
 * The `AppDelegate` class was made to implement the `SkillzDelegate` interface, providing callbacks to handle important events in the Skillz UI:
      * `tournamentWillBegin(gameParameters: [NSObject : AnyObject]!)`: Called when the Skillz UI is about to exit and a match should be started.
      * `preferredSkillzInterfaceOrientation() -> SkillzOrientation`: Returns the orientation the game will use -- the app must be locked to one orientation.
 * Skillz API function calls were added to the game:
      * `Skillz.skillzInstance().initWithGameId()`: Called at the start of the app to initialize Skillz.
      * `Skillz.skillzInstance().launchSkillz()`: Called when the "Start Skillz" button in the main menu was pressed.
      * `Skillz.skillzInstance().displayTournamentResultsWithScore()`: Called when a game is finished; tells Skillz what the player's 'score was.